 The biggest and most important change, though, came in the face of an entirely new RX 350L model which debuted midway through 2018.
 The RX 350L is the long-wheelbase model with three rows of seats that should cost almost $4,500 more than the entry-level RX 350.
 Both sport the same 3.5L V6 engine, although the base model develops 295 horsepower while the RX 350L only pushes 290, no doubt because of the added weight.
 The RX 450h hybrid, on the other hand, ensures its 3.5L V6 gets a helping hand from an electric system, hence the higher total power output of 308 ponies.
 There’s an off-chance the Japanese will add another model to an already competitive Lexus RX lineup.
 The possible model would likely don the RX 300 moniker and sport a 235-horsepower 2.0L turbocharged 4-cylinder engine also found in the smaller NX 300 crossover.

 The premium compact coupe has been available since MY 2015, but its sales have almost halved since then.
-It’s evident the Japanese have to do something, and that’s exactly what they’re preparing.
-The 2019 Lexus RC will benefit from a mid-cycle facelift that should sharpen up its already sharp styling.
-Most of the emphasis will be put on the performance RC F models, which sport more advanced Brembo disks, a torque-vectoring differential, and front and rear coil-spring independent suspension, among other upgrades.
-To celebrate the tenth anniversary of the F sport program, the Japanese will also offer a special edition RC F model limited to 240 units.
+It’s evident the Japanese had to do something, and that’s exactly what they’ve done.
+The new Lexus RC benefits from a mid-cycle facelift that’s sharpened up its already sharp styling.
+Most of the emphasis was be put on the performance RC F models, which sport more advanced Brembo disks, a torque-vectoring differential, and front and rear coil-spring independent suspension, among other upgrades.
+To celebrate the tenth anniversary of the F sport program, the Japanese have also offered a special edition RC F model limited to 240 units.
 If you wonder why 240, that’s the exact number of U.S. Lexus dealers.
+Other than that, every single Lexus RC for MY 2019 gets a retuned suspension with new dampers and tires.
+As for the interior, very little has changed, but it’s worth noting the Apple CarPlay is now standard.

-The Lexus RC F will draw power from a 5.0L V8 mill capable of producing 467 horsepower which will be routed to the rear wheels via an 8-speed automatic transmission.
+The Lexus RC F draws power from a 5.0L V8 mill capable of producing 467 horsepower which are routed to the rear wheels via an 8-speed automatic gearbox.
 Unlike the RC F, the conventional Lexus RC lineup offers a choice between 3 engines.
 The rear-wheel-drive RC 300’s 2.0L turbocharged 4-cylinder yields 241 horsepower, the all-wheel-drive RC 300’s 3.5L V6 makes 260 horsepower, and the RC 350’s corresponding V6 unit produces 311 horsepower.
 Although all models come with mandatory automatics, the rear-wheel drive units benefit from a more contemporary 8-speed unit.
 All-wheel drive models, on the other hand, make do with 6-speed autos.
+Prices start from just north of $42,000 for the RC300 which is a slight increase over previous years.
+The same goes for the remainder of the RC range.

 The aged full-size boxy SUV that draws inspiration from the iconic Toyota Land Cruiser is practically running on the same underpinnings since 2008.
 After its last facelift, which brought it up to the new Lexus standards, sales saw a substantial increase, but you can only beat a dead horse for so long.
 MY 2019 won’t bring any significant changes, hence buying the 2019 Lexus LX is probably not the smartest of moves – especially considering the all-new model is on its way.
 The same probably goes for its “non-premium” stablemate, the Land Cruiser.
 If one can call the Land Cruiser non-premium, that is.